Megafauna Central showcases the unique megafauna that roamed Central Australia 8 million years ago.

 Alcoota is an exceptionally rich fossil site located about 150 km north east of Alice Springs, in the centre of Australia.
 It preserves the abundant bones of 30 species of animal, including many megafauna that were living in the heart of Australia in the late Miocene Epoch, about 8 million years ago when the Australian deserts were just beginning to form.

 The fossils are spread over a 200 metre stretch of ground and include the remains of as many as 3000 individual animals that all came to be buried in the same place.
-Included among these animals was the world’s largest bird, a fearsome crocodile that would more than a match for the biggest modern salty, marsupial ‘lions’, marsupial ‘wolves’ and herds of giant browsing wombat relatives.
+Included among these animals was the world’s largest bird, a fearsome crocodile that would be more than a match for the biggest modern salty, marsupial ‘lions’, marsupial ‘wolves’ and herds of giant browsing wombat relatives.

 What brought all these creatures to one spot and killed them?
 What can we learn from them about the evolution of Australia’s unique fauna?
 Come to Megafauna Central to uncover the mystery.